hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_jobs_with_input_output_data.md

 In order to access your UGent home and shares inside the globus endpoint, you first have to generate authentication credentials on the endpoint.
-To do that, you have to ssh to the globus endpoint from a loginnode.
+To do that, you have to ssh to the globus endpoints from a loginnode.
 You will be prompted for your UGent username and password to
 authenticate:

 ```
-$ ssh globus
+$ ssh globus01 (also do this for globus02)
 UGent username:ugentusername
 Password for ugentusername@UGENT.BE:
 Shares are available in globus endpoint at /UGent/ugentusername/